bkaddoura/production/docs/part_6/production_6_deployment.md

 :::{.column}

-**1. You only deploy one or two ML models at a time**
+**1. You only deploy one or two ML models at a time** Have a branching strategy.
+Never work off main.
+Use tags in your commits.
 + Infrastructure should support many models, not only a few.
 + Many models can interact, and we also need a way of mapping these interactions.
 + Ride sharing app: